TheoDct/ALGOSUP_2022_Project_4_D/Specification/Functionnal Specification.md

   - Change the utility of some room
   - Reform the design
 - A map so users know where they are all the time.
 - NPC[^2] to replace actual students
 <!-- WIP -->

-## Use Cases
+## UseCases

 The reason of this project is to have a preview of the building finished, while we upgrade some points to improve the overall experience.

 With this, Algosup should be able to have a whole new level to show the school, and people interested in one way or another in Algosup could have a real school day experience.

-This will be useful because we can imagine a presentation to some investors, future students or even just people interested in Algosup able to visit the school all in remote with only a VR[^3] Headset.
+This will be useful because we can imagine a presentation to some investors, future students or even just people interested in Algosup able to visit the school all in remote with only a VR[^3] Headset

 <br>